radiantearth/community-sprints/11052019-arlignton-va/prep-work/filter-options/readme.md

 ## Filter options

+Each of these options should have a page that explains the option in depth, with lots of links.
+And each should show how the examples below look in their language.(OGC CQL is the only one filled out right now, it should be used as a template for others)

-* [OGC CQL](cql-filter-info.md) - Currently buried in Catalog specification, could be extracted and updated.
+* [OGC CQL](cql-filter-info.md) - Is a nice lightweight filtering language, that a few geospatial servers implement today.
+Currently buried in Catalog specification, could be extracted and updated.
+Likely should use just a subset of it, as its actually quite expansive.
 * STAC - https://github.com/radiantearth/stac-spec/tree/master/api-spec/extensions/query TODO: Make page here to talk about STAC filters and how we got to the current solution and how we potentially see it evolve.
 * GraphQL - See the [GraphQL section of the testbed-14 engineering report](https://docs.opengeospatial.org/per/18-021.html#_graphql)
 and sat-api has experimented with this, hopefully Sean Harkins can do a writeup on this.
 TODO: Make a page to talk about it.
 Can likely port a decent bit of Clemens's observations.
+* OGC Filter - The core [OGC Filter specification](http://docs.opengeospatial.org/is/09-026r2/09-026r2.html) likely does not need a full page here, but is worth reading for context.
+This is the spec we are attempting to 'upgrade', and hopefully subset to a useful core, plus extensions for more advanced features people may want.
 * Other inspirations / candidates: https://github.com/araddon/qlbridge/blob/master/FilterQL.md plus mongo's and elastic's query languages (which were generally the inspiration for STAC's).
 TODO: Perhaps just make a single page for people to put up what they want to work on.